-- 1. Must be at least 16 years of age. - 2.
-Students accepted for enrollment in college-level courses must have appropriate academic qualifications and a high level of motivation with adequate time to devote to studying a college-level course.
+- 1. Must be a junior or senior in high school. - 2.
+Students accepted for enrollment in collegelevel courses must have appropriate academic qualifications and a high level of motivation with adequate time to devote to studying a college-level course.
 The students' course selections shall be made in consultation with high school counselors and/or principals and ordinarily are restricted to students in the junior and senior years of high school.
-The students shall meet all college criteria and follow all college procedures for enrolling in courses. - Students enrolling in college-level courses must satisfy course placement tests or course prerequisites when applicable to ensure they have the same qualifications and preparation as other college students.
+The students shall meet all college criteria and follow all college procedures for enrolling in courses. - 3.
+Students enrolling in college-level courses must satisfy course placement tests or course prerequisites when applicable to ensure they have the same qualifications and preparation as other college students.
 A Dual Credit course is a college course in all respects. - 4.
 Dual Credit students should be prepared to participate in the same course an instructor teaches on the college campus. - 5.
-All Dual Credit courses are taught at the high school during secondary school hours. - The college credit a student receives for successfully completing a dual credit course will always be part of the permanent college record.
+All Dual Credit courses are taught at the high school during secondary school hours. - 6.
+The college credit a student receives for successfully completing a dual credit course will always be part of the permanent college record.